Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/3-Games.md

     public override string GetGameState()
     {
         // This method should provide a summary of the state that the game is in

+        // Starting in v1.2, you can also choose to implement 'GetGameStateEmbed()' instead
+        // if you want to get real fancy
+        // You do not need to implement *both* methods, just make sure that your
+        // command doesn't call the one that remains unimplemented

         var sb = new StringBuilder($"State of the board at turn {_turn}:\n") .AppendLine($"Turn state is {State.ToString()}.")